Ensembl/ensembl-website-help-and-docs/how-to/index.md

-# How to create documents for the Help and About apps
+# How to create content for the Help and About apps

 To make this documentation easier to use, it has been divided into several pages